 This research is not yet being used in patient care.
 If you wish to make an appointment at UC San Diego Health, please call our main line:

 It's not science fiction: UC San Diego researchers are developing human organoids — miniaturized, 3D versions of an organ produced from reprogrammed stem cells in the lab.
-These models, sometimes called “mini-brains” or “organs-in-a-dish,” have allowed scientists to study biological functions, diseases and treatments more realistically and in greater detail.
+These models, sometimes called "organs-in-a-dish," have allowed scientists to study biological functions, diseases and treatments more realistically and in greater detail than ever before.
+So far this approach has been used to produce the first direct experimental proof that the Zika virus can cause severe birth defects, to repurpose existing HIV drugs to treat a rare neurological disorder, and to explore what distinguishes us from our Neanderthal ancestors.
+The tiny brains have even traveled to and from the International Space Station as part of a study of human development in microgravity.

 Organoids in a Petri dish.
 Credit: Alysson Muotri, UC San Diego.